-I’m a veteran classroom educator who has been teaching in New York City classrooms and museums for a decade.
-Endlessly passionate about the connection between literacy, history, and art, I rely heavily on the inquiry model to generate student curiosity and engagement both in the classroom and in museum galleries.
+A veteran classroom educator who has been teaching in New York City classrooms and museums for over a decade, I am endlessly passionate about the connection between literacy, history, and art.
+I rely heavily on the inquiry model to generate student curiosity and engagement both in the classroom and in museum galleries.

-I’m a proud member of the America Association of Museums, the National Council on Public History, and the American Historical Association.
+I’m a proud member of the National Council on Public History and the American Historical Association.